Beee4life/acf-city-selector/README.md

 This plugin is not 100% finished yet.
 It won't break anything but be on the look out, just in case.

-This plugin hasn't been tested yet in the following situations, so we can't provide any guarantee here.
+This plugin hasn't been tested yet/isn't working yet in the following situations.
 * multiple single field instances
 * as a single/repeater field in flexible content blocks
 * as a repeater field in groups
 * multiple instances in groups
 * as a single/repeater field on a user page
+* as a repeater field in a front-end form

 We will try to look into these soon.